-The purpose of this study is to examine the controls on seafloor topography and to understand the causes of the topographic deviations.
-We analyze the age- and geographical dependences of ocean depth for the Pacific plate, and we remove the effects of sediments, seamounts and LIPs, using recently available datasets of high-resolution bathymetry, sediments, seamounts and LIPs.
+[9] The purpose of this study is to examine the controls on seafloor topography and to understand the causes of the topographic deviations.
+We analyze the age and geographical dependences of ocean depth for the Pacific plate, and we remove the effects of sediments, seamounts, and LIPs, using recently available data sets of high-resolution bathymetry, sediments, seamounts, and LIPs.
 We compare the corrected topography with predictions from the HSC and plate models and examine its correlation with recent seismic models for the Pacific lithosphere and shallow upper mantle [Ritzwoller et al., 2004] and for mantle plumes [Montelli et al., 2004].
-We focus on the Pacific plate for three reasons.
-1) The effect of sediments on corrected seafloor topography in the Pacific is much smaller than for other regions (e.g., Atlantic) [e.g., Hillier and Watts, 2005].
-2) The recently available seismic model for the Pacific upper mantle [Ritzwoller et al., 2004] opens the possibilities to distinguish the effects of the deep mantle plumes and the shallow upper mantle structure on seafloor topography.
-3) Plate motions may affect the onset of SSC via non-Newtonian rheology [van Hunen et al., 2005] and hence lithospheric evolution.
-This may contribute to some of the regional differences in depthage relations as observed in Marty and Cazenave [1989].
+We focus on the Pacific plate for three reasons: (1) The effect of sediments on corrected seafloor topography in the Pacific is much smaller than for other regions (e.g., Atlantic) [e.g., Hillier and Watts, 2005].
+(2) The recently available seismic model for the Pacific upper mantle [Ritzwoller et al., 2004] opens the possibilities to distinguish the effects of the deep mantle plumes and the shallow upper mantle structure on seafloor topography.
+(3) Plate motions may affect the onset of SSC via non-Newtonian rheology [van Hunen et al., 2005] and hence lithospheric evolution.
+This may contribute to some of the regional differences in depth-age relations as observed by Marty and Cazenave [1989].
 The uniform plate motion and tectonics for a single plate (i.e., the Pacific plate) minimizes such regional effects.

-This study is motivated by a number of recent developments in data compilation, topography analyses, seismic tomography, and mantle dynamics.
-1) Recently available datasets including high resolution bathymetry [Smith and Sandwell, 1997], seamounts distribution [Wessel, 2001], LIPs [Coffin and Eldholm, 1994], and sediment thickness
+[10] This study is motivated by a number of recent developments in data compilation, topography analyses, seismic tomography, and mantle dynamics:

-[National Geophysics Data Center (NGDC), 2003] make it possible to significantly improve the topography analyses over previous work [Heestand and Crough, 1981; Schroeder, 1984; Marty and Cazenave, 1989; Carlson and Johnson, 1994; Stein and Stein, 1992; Davies and Pribac, 1993; Panasyuk and Hager, 2000].
-2) Recent seismic studies provide better constraints on deep mantle plumes [Montelli et al., 2004; Ritsema et al., 1999] and the shallow mantle and lithospheric structures [Ritzwoller et al., 2004].
+[11] 1.
+Recently available data sets including high-resolution bathymetry [Smith and Sandwell, 1997], seamounts distribution [Wessel, 2001], LIPs [Coffin and Eldholm, 1994], and sediment thickness [National Geophysics Data Center (NGDC), 2003] make it possible to significantly improve the topography analyses over previous work [Heestand and Crough, 1981; Schroeder, 1984; Marty and Cazenave, 1989; Carlson and Johnson, 1994; Stein and Stein, 1992; Davies and Pribac, 1993; Panasyuk and Hager, 2000].

+[12] 2.
+Recent seismic studies provide better constraints on deep mantle plumes [Montelli et al., 2004; Ritsema et al., 1999] and the shallow mantle and lithospheric structures [Ritzwoller et al., 2004].
 Particularly, the latter study with a thermal parameterization in the seismic inversion shows that the Pacific lithosphere older than 70 Ma is warmer than predicted from the HSC model, and that the inverted lithospheric structure is consistent with what may result from SSC [van Hunen et al., 2005].
 It is important to examine the implications of these seismic structures for seafloor topography.

-3) Recent dynamic modeling of SSC by Huang and Zhong [2005] confirmed the cooling effects of SSC on the underlying mantle and surface topography, first suggested by O'Connell and Hager [1980].
+[13] 3.
+Recent dynamic modeling of SSC by Huang and Zhong [2005] confirmed the cooling effects of SSC on the underlying mantle and surface topography, first suggested by O'Connell and Hager [1980].
 However, Huang and Zhong [2005] also demonstrated that SSC in a mantle with significant internal heating can indeed lead to thermal structure for the mantle and lithosphere that is required for the plate model, suggesting that the plate model is dynamically viable.

-4) Recent topography analyses by Hillier and Watts [2004; 2005] for the Pacific with a regionalresidual separation method, MiMIC, to remove the effects of seamounts and LIPs show that the plate model remains necessary for seafloor older than 85 Ma and that at younger seafloor the topography follows a HSC model but with 10% slower subsidence rate than the previous HSC models.
+[14] 4.
+Recent topography analyses by Hillier and Watts [2004, 2005] for the Pacific with a regional-residual separation method, MiMIC, to remove the effects of seamounts and LIPs show that the plate model remains necessary for seafloor older than 85 Ma and that at younger seafloor the topography follows a HSC model but with 10% slower subsidence rate than the previous HSC models.
+Recently, Crosby et al. [2006], by analyzing gravity and topography in different oceans, also suggested the need for a plate model.
 These results need independent check using different methods.